mfx-inria/starshaped2d/README.md

 ## License

-The code in this project is distributed under MIT license.
+The code in this project is distributed under the GNU General Public License v3.0

 ## Acknowledgments